 Paddle parties are a fun and exciting way to network for the home-based direct sales business consultant.
 Made up of a group of 10 or more independent small business owners, paddle parties allow each consultant the opportunity to meet and introduce their product to a large group of new potential customers.
-It is rarely a money making opportunity, but it is a great way to expand the exposure of your product in a short time in an otherwise difficult market.
+It is rarely a money-making opportunity, but it is a great way to expand the exposure of your product in a short time in an otherwise difficult market.

-What Is A Paddle Party?
+What Is a Paddle Party?

 It gives the ladies the opportunity to learn about the products of the vendors without having to attend a home party and no pressure to purchase anything!
 It is a win-win situation!
 Guests who are interested in a product have the opportunity to book a home party or purchase items from catalogs, but there is no pressure or requirement to do so.

-How Does A Paddle Party Work?
+How Does a Paddle Party Work?

-Guests arrive and fill out a registration form listing their name, address, phone and email address.
+Guests arrive and fill out a registration form listing their name, address, phone, and email address.
 In addition, they list which vendor invited them to the paddle party.
-They are given the option to purchase between 1 and 4 numbered auction paddles.
+They are given the option to purchase between one and four numbered auction paddles.
 Each paddle is matched with a marker which is placed into the drawing bucket.
 They are also given the opportunity to purchase tickets toward winning a fundraiser item.

 Vendors introduce themselves and their overall product line then the actual auction begins!
 Each guest is allowed to bid one quarter per paddle for each item offered.
 Auction items are valued at a $20 minimum (preset by vendors).
 Let's walk you through it:

-- Vendor introduces the product such as Dalaina, This vendor is offering a new print cover for a classic purse sold by her company.
-She shows the item, tells about it and gives its retail value.
+- Vendor introduces the product, such as Dalaina.
+This vendor is offering a new print cover for a classic purse sold by her company.
+She shows the item, tells about it, and gives its retail value.
 She then asks, "Who wants to win it?
 Paddles up!"

 - Guests hold up the number of paddles they wish to bid on.
-Remember they are allowed a maximum of 4.
+Remember they are allowed a maximum of four.
 For each paddle they wish to bid on, they will put a quarter in the vendor's container.

-- Vendors walk through the crowd and gather the quarters using small containers, mugs or baskets.
+- Vendors walk through the crowd and gather the quarters using small containers, mugs, or baskets.
 The quarters are then placed into Dalaina's collection container.

 - Dalaina draws a marker out of the drawing bucket.
 Markers are numbered to match the numbered paddles.
-When Dalaina calls out the number on the marker, the guest with the matching paddle wins the item . . .IF she has bid using that paddle!
-If not, the crowd moans, "ohhhh" sadly, then "YAY" because Dalaina will be drawing another marker!!
+When Dalaina calls out the number on the marker, the guest with the matching paddle wins the item . . . if she has bid using that paddle!
+If not, the crowd moans, "Ohhhh," sadly, then, "Yay," because Dalaina will be drawing another marker!!

-Where's The Network?
+Where's the Network?

 The possibility is expanded by the exposure of hosting the paddle parties in various towns.
 That is 90 new contacts each month for three months and then touching back in on a regular basis to keep those contacts fresh.
-We rotate our locations and therefore we revisit with communities each season and introduce the new products and specials to the guests.
+We rotate our locations, and therefore, we revisit communities each season and introduce new products and specials to the guests.
 This gives us the possibility to renew the potential contact with each guest.
 Here's the math:

 - 10 guests who become returning customers.